AnnaJustynaK/API_money-system_Java/README.md

 Multi-module sbt project with API for integration with banks/money systems (Qiwi, WM, P24).
 Table below contains some more details about current implementation status.

-_PS: project structure & code smell in some places.
-It happens because of luck of time.
-Sorry for that :3_

 ## Content